Staying quit can be challenging at first but it gets much easier over time.

 After a month or so you may still get the odd craving from time to time, especially when you find yourself in situations where you used to smoke.
 The ideas here can help you stay on track.

 Remind yourself of all the health benefits of staying quit to motivate you.
-Use the health tracker tool to see how your body can recover more and more the longer you stay quit.
+Find out how your body can recover more and more the longer you stay quit.

 The first few days of quitting are often the most challenging as you’re likely to have strong regular cravings due to both nicotine withdrawal and triggers in your daily routine.